Position: Towards Responsible Evaluation for Text-to-Speech: Level One: Ensuring Fidelity and Accuracy in TTS Evaluation

 \subsection{Challenges with Subjective Metrics}

 Subjective evaluation remains the primary choice for assessing perceptual quality in TTS, with MOS serving as the dominant protocol.
 MOS employs a five-point absolute category rating scale to rate individual utterances.
-Variants such as CMOS and MUSHRA are used for pairwise or comparative assessments.
+Alternative protocols such as CMOS and MUSHRA are used for pairwise or comparative assessments.
 Although broadly regarded as the gold standard, these methods fall short in terms of sensitivity, consistency, and practical feasibility.
 One major drawback of MOS stems from its limited resolution.
 As the quality of synthetic speech continues to improve, MOS scores tend to saturate~\cite{audioturingtest}.
-This ceiling effect obscures perceptual differences between high-performing systems, making it increasingly difficult to distinguish among them.
+This ceiling effect obscures perceptual differences across high-performing systems, making it increasingly difficult to distinguish among them and judgments sensitive to listener bias and preference.
 Another issue arises from the inherent variability in subjective ratings.
 Factors such as listener bias, contextual framing, playback conditions, and even day-to-day mood can introduce substantial noise.
 Without rigorous rater calibration and experimental controls, evaluations become unreliable.
 Moreover, the high cost associated with subjective evaluations presents a practical barrier.
 The process of recruiting a large and diverse pool of listeners, along with the need to ensure controlled testing conditions, demands considerable time and resources.
 These requirements often limit the feasibility and scale of such evaluations.